What is Missouri Reverse Transfer?

 Please watch the following video for information about the Missouri Reverse Transfer program.

-For more detailed information on Missouri Reverse Transfer take a look at the Missouri Department of Higher Education website.
+For more detailed information on Missouri Reverse Transfer visit Missouri Department of Higher Education website.

 What are the benefits?